amitsinghthakur/Shell-Scripting/README.md

 -f		|	[ -f /path/to/file ]		| successful if file path exist and is a regular file -d		|	[ -x /path/to/file ]		| successful if file path exist and is a directory
 -x		|	[ -x /path/to/file ]		| successful if file path exist and is a executeable file by current user.

+#### If Statments

+Start and End using reserved words "If" and "fi"

+check the exit status of command and only run the command if certaion condition is true

+#### Syntax for if statements:

+		if test1; then

+				command  #Only run if test1 passes

+		elif test2; then

+				command  #Only run if test1 fail and test2 passes

+		elif testN; then

+				command  #Only run if All previous fail and testN passes

+		else
+				command  #only run if all test fail

+		fi

+##### Example

+		#!/bin/bash

+		read -p "Please enter a number" number

+		if [ $number -gt 0 ]; then

+		echo "Your number is greater than 0"

+		elif [ $number -lt 0 ]; then

+		echo "Your number is less than 0"

+		else

+		echo "Your number is 0!"

+		fi